Whānau Ora Support

 Whānau Ora is built on a powerful truth: families know best what they need to thrive.
 We walk alongside Pasifika kāinga, working towards overcoming challenges, building resilience, and reaching goals in ways that feel right for you.

-Delivered by the Tātou Collective — the Whānau Ora Commissioning Agency for Pacific peoples across Aotearoa — this service wraps around the whole ‘aiga, from tamaiti to mātua.
+Commisioned by the Tātou Collective — the Whānau Ora Commissioning Agency for Pacific peoples across Aotearoa — this service wraps around the whole ‘aiga, from tamaiti to mātua.
 It’s a culturally grounded, family-first approach that honours your journey and dreams.

 Whānau Ora grows confidence and pride in who you are, where you come from, and the strength of your vuvale— for today and the future.